 The HMGP can be used to fund cost-effective projects that will protect public or private property in an area covered by a federal disaster declaration.
 Projects must fit into an overall mitigation strategy for the area identified as part of a local planning effort.
 Applications must demonstrate a need for the proposed project and the potential to provide a long-term solution to problems that are repetitive or pose a significant threat to public health and safety if left unresolved.
 Equipment purchases such as generators and warning systems are not eligible under HMGP funding guidelines.
 Examples of fundable projects include: acquisition and demolition of structures in hazard prone areas; flood proofing or elevation to reduce future damage; minor structural improvements; and development of state or local standards.
 HMGP funds may not be used for disaster repairs, since other federal programs support these.

-involves the submission of a Letter of Interest/Pre-Application Form from eligible applicants for the development of hazard mitigation projects or multi-hazard mitigation plans.
-The Letter of Interest/Pre-Application Form can be found on the on the Hazard Mitigation Forms Page
+The first step involves the submission of a Letter of Interest/Pre-Application Form from eligible applicants for the development of hazard mitigation projects or multi-hazard mitigation plans.
+The Letter of Interest/Pre-Application Form can be found on the on the Hazard Mitigation Forms Page.

 Once returned to PEMA, planning and project applications are reviewed by a special team and placed in rank order for available funding and submitted to FEMA for final approval.
 Eligible projects not selected for funding are placed in an inactive status and may be considered as additional HMGP funding becomes available.